novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-131.md

 This time, people let out a chorus of admiration.

-Even a simple comparison made it clear that Jungle was bound to grow more than Son Joong-ui's company.
+Even a simple comparison made it clear that Jungle was bound to grow more than Son Jung-yi's company.

 "Exactly.
 Surpassing Software Bank is just a matter of time.
 With our entry into the music business through Jungle Music after portal sites and online shopping, the weapons we have are enormous.
 The cloud also shows promising signs."